twogg-git/java-elk/README.md

 ```

 ## Logstash Setup
-Input will come from filebeat.
-Those events will filtered by the tag "json" then send to elasticsearch.
+The input will come filebeat, then the events will filtered and send to elasticsearch.
 [/elk-logstash/logstash.conf)](https://github.com/twogg-git/java-elk/blob/master/elk-logstash/logstash.conf)
 ```sh
 input {